kolkhis/tech-notes/linux/misc.md

 free -h | awk '{print $3}' | sed -E 's/^free/\nRAM in Use/'
 ```

+### Swap Memory
+Swap memory is writing down to a block device.
+It's like a paging file.
+In a modern Linux system, you want RAM to be used and not SWAP.

 ## Connect to another server
 ```bash
 nc -dz